Overcoming Obstacles to Making Disciples in Our Networks:

 2. Which of the five movements feels most natural to you—and which feels least familiar?

-5. The Nature of Church Gatherings
+7. The Nature of Church Gatherings

 Problems We Face: Modern church structures, though often good, can unintentionally hinder relational disciple-making.
 Gatherings tend to emphasize passive listening rather than shared participation, and the Lord’s Supper is often separated from relational fellowship.
 As a result, believers rarely experience reproducible, simple-church models they can practice in their own homes.

 Solutions That Help: We gather around meals, Scripture, prayer, and mutual ministry, creating an environment where relationships deepen and discipleship becomes tangible.
 Reintegrating the Lord’s Supper into shared meals and simplifying gatherings make church life transferable to households.
 Every believer learns to contribute, strengthening the community and its witness.
+See Gathering in Homes: The Weekly Assembly of the Church.

 For Reflection and Action